Skip to contentSkip to navigationSkip to topbar

 Create a valid request

-Once you've generated a valid X-Twilio-Signature value, it's time to use this as a header in a request to your Function.
-You can do so using a variety of tools, such as curl(link takes you to an external page), Postman(link takes you to an external page), and more.
-Be sure to:
+After you generate a valid X-Twilio-Signature value, include it as a header in the request to your Function.
+You can use tools such as curl(link takes you to an external page) or Postman(link takes you to an external page).
+Make sure to do the following:

 • Set the X-Twilio-Signature header and content type header (application/json) for your request.